microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## Announcement

+* Profiler 2.3.0 is published.
+Find the NuGet package: [2.3.0](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.3.0).
+  * Applicaiton Insights AAD Authentication support with [Microsoft.ApplicationInsights.AspNetCore 2.18.0](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore/2.18.0).
+  * Performance improvements in the uploader.

+## Previous announcements

 * It is official!
 We are out of beta!
 Profiler 2.2.0 is published.
 Find the NuGet package: [2.2.0](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.2.0)

-## Previous announcements

 * Profiler 2.2.0-beta7 is published.
 Find the NuGet package here: [2.2.0-beta7](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.2.0-beta7).
   * Remove the logging from the Uplaoder by default. ([#128 Application is starting and shutting down messages written when using profiler](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore/issues/128)).